cositools/cosi-data-challenges/README.md

    - [cosi-data-challenge-2/backgrounds](cosi-data-challenge-2/backgrounds)

 ## Citing
-If you make use of any of the data products from the COSI data challenges in a publication, please providing a link to this page.
+If you make use of any of the data products from the COSI data challenges in a publication, please provide a link to this page.